 - Performance issues

-- DX12 support in certain titles (although this is getting better as VKD3D improves continuously)
+- DX12 support in certain titles (although this is getting better as VKDX12 improves continuously)

 Note that when a game does not run well with vanilla Proton, there’s always a non-negligible chance that Proton GE may fare better at running it.

-In reality, there’s probably much more than 7000 games that work out of the box on Steam with Proton, because the dataset is limited to user reports.
-Yet, it is great to observe that there are so many contributors who try many new games every single month: it gives us a great insight at how diverse the community is, and how fast Proton is progressing, even if it’s just a sample of the reality.
+In reality, there’s probably much more than 7000 games that work out of the box on Steam with Proton, because the dataset is limited by the user reports.
+Yet it’s great to also see that there are so many contributors who try many new games every single month: it gives us a great insight at how diverse the community is, and how fast Proton is progressiving, even if it’s just a sample of the reality.

-On this topic, please keep in mind we are tracking on a monthly basis what games get the most positive reports from ProtonDB: here’s a video we released for January 2021:
+On this topic, please keep in mind we are tracking on a monthly basis what games get the most positive reports from ProtonDB: here’s the video we made about it back for January 2021: